 The WLPS Curriculum

-At Woodham Ley Primary School we are committed to providing our pupils with a vibrant, engaging and creative curriculum which incorporates all of the essential skills to ensure success in every aspect of education and life.
-We use exciting and current themes as the vehicle to deliver the 2014 New Curriculum.
-Teachers carefully choose themes they know will capture their pupils’ attention and engage them in learning.
-Our curriculum is therefore very much alive and continually changing depending on the interests of the children in our classes.
-Each theme always incorporates a sensational start, a marvellous middle and a fantastic finale.
+At Woodham Ley Primary School we are committed to providing our pupils with a vibrant, engaging and creative curriculum which incorporates all of the essential knowledge and skills to ensure success in every aspect of education and life.

 We teach our pupils to have a ‘growth mindset’ which means that they take on challenges, aim high and aren’t afraid to make mistakes as they know this is how they learn.

-For further information on the new National Curriculum from September 2014, please click here.
+For further information on the National Curriculum from September 2014, please click here.

 Curriculum subject overview